DacroyleYT/FNF-VsAbbyHatcher/README.md

 if you wish to disable things like *Lua Scripts* or *Video Cutscenes*, you can read over to `Project.xml`

-inside `Project.xml`, you will find several variables to customize Psych Engine to your liking
+inside `Project.xml`, you will find several variables to customize Psych Engine and VAH to your liking

 to start you off, disabling Videos should be simple, simply Delete the line `"VIDEOS_ALLOWED"` or comment it out by wrapping the line in XML-like comments, like this `<!-- YOUR_LINE_HERE -->`

-same goes for *Lua Scripts*, comment out or delete the line with `LUA_ALLOWED`, this and other customization options are all available within the `Project.xml` file
+same goes for *Lua Scripts*, comment out or delete the line with `LUA_ALLOWED`, this and other customization options are all available within the `Project.xml` file (except Lua scripts are kinda important for this mod)

 ## Credits:
-* Shadow Mario - Programmer
+* DacroyleYT - Creator
-* RiverOaken - Artist
+* RayoMC95 - Secondary Artist
+* Rob Hoegee, Ryan Carlson, Macy Drouin, a bunch of others - Creators of 'Abby Hatcher'
-* Yoshubs - Assistant Programmer
+* Shadow Mario, RiverOaken, Yoshubs - Creators of Psych Engine
+* Abby Hatcher is owned by Spin Master.
+This project is not associated with or endorsed by them in any way.

 ### Special Thanks
+* RayoMC95 - New BGs and ab hat
+* Fuzzlyxx, Der, GamerBoyo - Support over the years
 * bbpanzu - Ex-Programmer
 * Yoshubs - New Input System
 * SqirraRNG - Crash Handler and Base code for Chart Editor's Waveform